14 Danger Zone

 14.3.3 Ignoring uncertainty

-It is very common in ML practice to ignore uncertainty in your predictions or metrics.
-This is a problem because there is always uncertainty, and acknowledging that it exists can be helpful for mitigating performance expectations.
+It is very common in ML practice to ignore uncertainty in predictions or metrics.
+This is a problem because there is always uncertainty, and acknowledging that it exists can help one have better expectations of performance.
 This is especially true when you are using a model in a production setting, where the model’s performance can have real-world consequences.

 It is often computationally difficult to get uncertainty estimates for many of the black-box techniques that are popular in ML.
-Some might suggest that there is enough data such that uncertainty is not needed, but this would have to be demonstrated in some fashion, and there is always increased uncertainty for prediction on new data.
+Some might suggest that there is enough data such that uncertainty is not needed, but this would have to be demonstrated in some fashion.
+Furthermore, there is always increased uncertainty for prediction on new data and for smaller subsets of the population we might be interested in.
 In general, there are ways to get uncertainty estimates for these models, e.g., bootstrapping, conformal prediction, and simulation, and it is often worth the effort to do so.

 14.3.4 Hyperfocus on feature importance

 Researchers and businesses often have questions about which features in an ML model are important.
 Yet this can be a difficult question to answer, and the answer is often not practically useful.
-For example, most models used in ML are going to have interactions, so the importance of a feature is going to be dependent on the other features in the model.
-If you can’t disentangle the effects of one feature from another, where either feature may or may not be important on their own, or maybe neither is predictive except in the presence of the other, then trying to talk about a single feature’s relative worth is often a misguided endeavor, even if you use an importance metric that purports to account for the interaction.
+For example, most models used in ML are going to have interactions, so the importance of any single feature is likely going to depend on other features in the model.
+If you can’t disentangle the effects of one feature from another, then trying to talk about a single feature’s relative worth is often a misguided endeavor, even if you use an importance metric that tries to account for the interaction.

 Even if we can deem a variable ‘important’, this doesn’t imply a causal relationship, and it doesn’t mean that the variable is the best of the features you have.
 In addition, other metrics, which might be just as valid, may provide a different rank ordering of importance.

 SHAP values are meant to assess local, i.e. observation level, feature contributions to a prediction.
-Although used as such, they are not meant to be a metric for assessing global feature importance.
-Because of this they can be misleading, and often average SHAP values will just reflect the distribution of the feature more than its importance, and could be notably inconsistent with other metrics even in simple settings.
+They are also used as global features of importance in many ML contexts, even though they are not meant to be used this way.
+Doing so can be misleading, and often average SHAP values will just reflect the distribution of the feature more than its importance, and could be notably inconsistent with other metrics even in simple settings.

 14.3.5 Other common pitfalls